Hendrix-CS/csci235/index.md

   * Ask at least one question on each of the three presentation days: **2 robot credits**
   * Ask at least one question on each of two presentation days: **1 robot credit**

-## <a name="essays">Essays</a>
+## <a name="interviews">Interviews</a>
-A total of three in-class essays and one take-home essay will be assigned over the course of the semester.
-Each essay topic is posted on the course web page.
-In preparing for each in-class essay, each student may make use of whatever resources they would like - readings, assignments, classmates, anything on the Internet, or any other resource.

-Each in-class essay itself is closed-book, closed-note, and closed-device.
-Paper will be provided for writing the essay, which must be submitted at the end of the class period.

-The essays will be commented upon by the instructor and returned.
-Each student should then revise their essay, taking into account the instructor comments.
-The revised essay should be typed and submitted electronically.
-The original handwritten essay should also be resubmitted physically.
-The revised essay will be due one week after the original essays are returned.

-Students are welcome to make use of additional resources when revising their essays; proper citation should be included for each resource.
-Plagiarism, including submitting an essay rewritten by a generative AI, is strictly prohibited.
-Each revised essay will then be assessed as **Level 1** or **Level 2**, depending on the quality of the essay.
-Quality will be assessed according to the following criteria:
-* Writing quality, including proper spelling, usage, and grammar.
+After each module unit and after each project, each student will [schedule an interview](https://drferrer.youcanbook.me/) to discuss the completed work and demonstrate mastery of the concepts behind the completed work.
+* A Level 1 interview demonstrates some understanding of the topic but with significant gaps.
-* Demonstrated depth of understanding the essay topic.
+* A Level 2 assessment demonstrates full expected understanding of the topic.
-* Appropriate use of examples from course projects.

-### Essay Credits
+### Interview Credits
-* One essay credit will be awarded per level.
+* One interview credit will be awarded per level.
-* One additional essay credit will be awarded for on-time submissions of the final essays.
+* One additional interview credit will be awarded for completing the interview by the deadline.
+* If a student is unsatisfied by their interview credit, they may schedule a follow-up interview to demonstrate stronger understanding.

 ## <a name="finalproject">Final Project</a>
 In the last three weeks of the semester, each student will undertake a final project.